 Starbucks chai tea latte is a chai or tea recipe made in Starbucks way and so I decided to name it as a Starbucks copycat recipe.
 I tried to make it almost as similar to the one we get in Starbucks in an affordable manner at home with simple chai ingredients at home.

 Chai is mainly a common word for "tea" in India.
 Any tea recipe made is called 'chai' in 'Hindi language and Starbucks has the same chai available in their own style and method which is a highly requested drink here in America.
+If looking to try more starbucks drinks then do check out starbucks double chocolate chip frappe.

 About chai tea latte